asterisk/documentation/docs/Configuration/Dialplan/Include-Statements/Using-Include-Statements-to-Create-Classes-of-Service.md

----
+!!! tip Numbering Plans

-**Tip: Numbering Plans** The examples in this section use patterns designed for the North American Number Plan, and may not fit your individual circumstances.
+    The examples in this section use patterns designed for the North American Number Plan, and may not fit your individual circumstances.
 Feel free to use this example as a guide as you build your own dialplan.

     In these examples, we're going to assuming that a seven-digit number that does not begin with a zero or a one is a local (non-toll) call.
 Ten-digit numbers (where neither the first or fourth digits begin with zero or one) are also treated as local calls.
 A one, followed by ten digits (where neither the first or fourth digits begin with zero or one) is considered a long-distance (toll) call.
 Again, feel free to modify these examples to fit your own particular circumstances.

----

----

-**WARNING!: Outbound dialing**
+[//]: # (end-tip)

+!!! warning Outbound dialing
     These examples assume that you have a SIP provider named provider configured in **sip.conf**.
 The examples dial out through this SIP provider using the **SIP/provider/number** syntax.

----
+[//]: # (end-warning)

 First, let's create a new context for local calls.